 All programmes of study have at least one elected student representative.

+The primary role of the SRC Executive is to serve as a medium for representing to LSHTM governance genuine student body issues in educational, cultural, sporting, social and general interests.
 In addition, the SRC Executive co-ordinates clubs, societies and social activities, and it supports and sponsors charitable activities and student involvement.
 The SRC Executive is an excellent way for students to engage in School issues and take leadership roles in student body activities.

 There are eight Executive Officers, elected each year:

 The President takes care of School-wide issues, sharing responsibilities with all the SRC members in the larger tasks to help make sure things are coordinated.
 The President sits on the Council, the highest governing and decision-making body of the School, to give the SRC's perspective on the high-level concerns of the School and to communicate concerns of students.
 This role is elected in October.

 Vice-President for Doctoral Degrees

 The VP for Doctoral Degrees represents MPhil, PhD and DrPH students.
 The major responsibilities of this VP encompass voicing concerns related to teaching and learning activities, liaising with departmental representatives, student support, thesis supervision, infrastructure and opportunities.
 This role is elected in January.

 MSc programme representatives correspond with this VP regarding any academic concerns raised by the students of their respective MSc.
 Issues could be anything related to grading, tutoring, course material, study tools etc. and the VP would work with School staff and programme directors to ensure concerns are addressed and needs met.
 This role is elected in October.